premasagar/civitai-sync/README.md

 Once you've downloaded your back catalogue, you can do so again at any time, and only your latest will be downloaded.

-If your first download was stopped early or interruped, to resume downloading older generations, choose "**Download options**" > "**Download oldest**".
+If your first download was stopped early or interrupted, to resume downloading older items, choose "**Download options**" > "**Download oldest**".

 If you need to fill any gaps in your download record, e.g. because of deleted files, or you download only data and then want images,